Merlin Olsen: Professional football career

+Post-football career

 Olsen enjoyed continued success after the NFL as a broadcaster, actor, and businessman.

 Olsen served as a television color commentator, teaming mostly with Dick Enberg on NBC's coverage of the AFC during the late 1970s and almost all of the 1980s.
 He and Enberg also teamed for four Super Bowls (XV, XVII, XX and XXIII), as well as nine Rose Bowls from 1980 to 1988.
 Olsen also worked Super Bowl XIII in 1979 with Curt Gowdy and John Brodie (Enberg was then serving as pre-game/halftime/post-game host).
 In 1989, Olsen was replaced by Bill Walsh as NBC's lead NFL color commentator.
 For the 1989 season, Olsen worked with Charlie Jones on NBC's broadcasts.
 In 1990 and 1991, he moved to CBS Sports doing NFL games with Dick Stockton.

 Olsen developed a successful career as an actor.
 He appeared as the character Little George in the John Wayne movie, The Undefeated, with Rams teammate Roman Gabriel, in 1969.

-In 1970, he appeared once on Petticoat Junction, in the episode: "With This Ring".
-He played mountaineer Merlin Fergus.
+In 1970, he appeared once on Petticoat Junction, playing mountaineer Merlin Fergus in the episode "With This Ring".

 When Little House on the Prairie actor Victor French left to star in his own comedy Carter Country in 1977, Olsen was tapped to play Michael Landon's new sidekick Jonathan Garvey for several years.
-One memorable quote from his character's son, Andy Garvey, "My pa doesn't know anything about football!" came when Andy's friends suggested that Jonathan coach their football team.
+One memorable quote from his character's son Andy Garvey, "My pa doesn't know anything about football!" came when Andy's friends suggested that Jonathan coach their football team.

-Olsen played the starring role of John Michael Murphy in the 1981-83 NBC television drama series Father Murphy.
+Olsen played the starring role of John Michael Murphy in the 1981–83 NBC television drama series Father Murphy.